alexhernandezgarcia/activelearning/README.md

 python -m pip install --upgrade https://github.com/alexhernandezgarcia/gflownet/archive/cont_mf.zip
 ```
 2. Clone this repository and install other dependencies by running ```pip install -r requirements.txt``` where this repository is cloned.
-3. Set up the AMP oracles (optional, required only if you wish to run experiments with the anti-microbial protien environment).
+3. Set up the AMP oracles (optional, required only if you wish to run experiments with the anti-microbial peptide environment).
 Install the clamp-common-eval library from [MJ10/clamp-gen-data](https://github.com/MJ10/clamp-gen-data/tree/mfgfn-v1.0) by cloning the repo and then running the following where the repository is cloned:
 ```
 pip install -r requirements.txt && pip install -e .
 ```